spifftek70/Drone-Footprints/README.md

 ----------------------------------------------------------------------------------------------------------------

 ### :warning: The accuracy of this process depends highly on a number of factors.
-1. IMU calibration
+1. IMU calibration - Do this prior to needing a high accuracy dataset
-2. Gimbal calibration
+2. Gimbal calibration - Do this prior to needing a high accuracy dataset
-3. Compass Calibration
+3. Compass Calibration - Do this prior to needing a high accuracy dataset
-4. Shooting angle (for best results - `Parallel to Main Path`)
+4. Shooting angle - for best results, select `Parallel to Main Path`
-5. Capture Mode (for best results - `Hover&Capture at Point`)
+5. Capture Mode - for best results, select `Hover&Capture at Point`
-6. Gimbal Roll Angle (for best results - NADIR aka -90° aka straight down)
+6. Gimbal Pitch Angle - for best results, capture at NADIR (aka -90° aka straight down)
-7. Yaw Degrees - I've found the GimbalYawDegree data from the files to be unreliable at best, so the code calculates the GSD and FOV using the FlightYawDegree.

 ### :memo: Sort into Datasets
 It is highly recommended that you sort the images you want processed into corresponding datasets

 - Separate Images by flight mission
 - Create a mission folder for each flight mission
 - Create an image folder within the mission folder

 ``````
 ├── /Path/to/mission_folder